-Repo rate is the rate at which the Reserve Bank of India lends money to commercial banks in order to meet their short term liquidity needs.
-Some banks sell their securities to RBI to borrow money, followed by a repurchase agreement.
-The repurchase agreement states that the bank will repurchase the securities from RBI at a later date at a price decided in advance.
+The repo rate is the rate at which the Reserve Bank of India lends money to commercial banks in order to help these lenders meet their short-term liquidity needs.
+Some banks sell their securities to the RBI to borrow money, followed by a repurchase agreement.
+The repurchase agreement states that the bank will repurchase the securities from the Reserve Bank of India at a later date at a price decided in advance.

 Key Differences between Repo Rate and MSF

 Both repo rate and MSF are rates at which RBI lends money to various other banks.
 However, there are some differences between the two, they are:

 - The repo rate is applied to loans given to banks that are looking to meet their short-term financial needs.
 While, the MSF is meant for lending overnight to banks.

 - Repo rate is the rate at which money is lent by RBI to commercial banks, while MSF is a rate at which RBI lends money to scheduled banks.

 - Lending at repo rates involve selling of bank’s securities as collateral to RBI along with a repurchase agreement.
 Loans given at MSF rates involve providing government securities as collateral.

 - Another major difference between the MSF and repo rate is that as MSF banks are allowed to use the securities that come under Statutory Liquidity Ratio (SLR) in the process of availing loans from RBI.